Welcome to the Music Industry guide to jargon-busting, all those little terms the musos use on a day to day basis and what the hell they need.

 A cover version is a recording of an existing song (other than the original) that’s normally recorded by an artist and or someone other than the original person that recorded the song.
 The publishing rights will remain the ownership of the original writers, but a new recording will be owned (master rights) by the person who creates the new recording.
-Covers are normally of famous well known songs by major pop artists, writers and hit records.
+Covers are normally of famous well-known songs by major pop artists, writers and hit records.

 This is simply short for independent and normally refers to indie artists and indie labels, not to be confused with the indie genre, which related to mainly indie rock bands.

-This is short from quality control.
+This is short for quality control.

 This is simply short for Music Supervisor.

 If you are an individual unsigned artist and you recorded a song yourself or hired a studio, you would, in most cases by default be the master rights owner.
 It’s important that people working in the industry understand this, as when it comes to licensing any music for sync placement, you are required to clear 100% of the master rights and the 100% of the publishing rights as well.

+If they wrote the song on their own, this will be 100% and if it was a collaboration the percentage split will be whatever has been agreed between the writers who wrote the song.
 It is also common to have multiple music publishers that represent the different writer’s percentage, meaning there are multiple people to contact in respect of a sync licensing clearance.

 When licensing music for sync placements, like the master rights, you must ensure that 100% of the publishing rights are cleared, unless the use is under the blanket license (for example in the UK for television).